 When Should a Toddler Know Their Colours?

-Infants are developmentally ready to learn the concept of colours at 18 months old.
-But all kids are different, so there’s no harm in trying before this if you feel they’re ready.
+However, infants are developmentally ready to learn the concept of colours at 18 months old.
+It’s a difficult concept to learn so there’s no hard in trying to teach them at this age.

 Stage 1 (18 Months Old) – Say Colour Names